 Wine Producing Regions In California

-In fact, there are more than 130 AVAs (American Viticultural Areas) across the state.
+There are more than 130 American Viticultural Areas (AVAs) across the state.
 Head here to learn which California wine regions you should travel to on your next trip to California.

 What Is Grown In California?

-- Almonds: California produces 80% of the world’s almonds, and the almond growers are constantly innovating ways to make their production more efficient, reducing water consumption or adopting zero waste initiatives.
+- Almonds: California produces approximately 80% of the world’s almonds, and almond growers continually innovate ways to make their production more efficient, reduce water consumption, and adopt zero-waste initiatives.

-- Artichokes: Nearly 100% of all artichokes commercially available in the United States come from California, most of which are from Monterey County.
+- Artichokes: Nearly 100% of all artichokes commercially available in the United States are sourced from California, with the majority originating from Monterey County.

 - Avocados: California is the largest producer of avocados in the U.S. Many are grown in the coastal regions between San Diego and Monterey.
-Seven avocados are grown commercially in California, but the Hass variety is the most popular, accounting for approximately 95 percent of the total crop volume.
+Seven avocados are commercially grown in California, but the Hass variety is the most popular, accounting for approximately 95% of the total crop volume.

 - Citrus: Yes, you think of Florida for oranges, but California produces 80% of all the fresh citrus in the United States.
 Across the state, you’ll see citrus as varied as Meyer lemons, Kishu Mandarins, and Cara Cara oranges.

-- Dates: Over 90% of U.S. production is grown in California and the Coachella Valley.
+- Dates: Over 90% of U.S. production is grown in California, specifically in the Coachella Valley.

-- Garlic: California produces 90% of the nation’s garlic and more than half of that comes from the Christopher Ranch, which is based in Gilroy.
+- Garlic: California produces 90% of the nation’s garlic, with more than half of that coming from Christopher Ranch, based in Gilroy.

 - Grapes: To be clear, there are two main categories of grapes in California: table grapes (the ones we eat) and wine grapes.
 Over 80 varieties of California table grapes are available from May through January.

-- Leaf Lettuce: The majority of lettuce and leafy greens consumed in the U.S. is grown in California, which produces about 70% of the volume.
+- Leaf Lettuce: The majority of lettuce and leafy greens consumed in the United States are grown in California, which produces approximately 70% of the volume.
 It’s always lettuce season in California: the alternating climates in Southern & Northern California allow leafy greens to be grown year-round.

-- Olives: California Ripe Olives, sold canned or jarred, are grown on family farms in the inland valleys of California from San Diego Country to the north of Sacramento.
+- Olives: California Ripe Olives, sold canned or jarred, are grown on family farms in the inland valleys of California from San Diego County to the north of Sacramento.

 - Pistachios: More than 98% of pistachios produced in the U.S. are grown in California and predominantly grown in the southern San Joaquin Valley.